platformsh/platformsh-docs/docs/src/development/local/tethered.md

 In your application directory run `platform tunnel:open &&  export PLATFORM_RELATIONSHIPS="$(platform tunnel:info --encode)"`.
 This opens an SSH tunnel to your current Platform.sh environment and expose a local environment variable that mimics the relationships array on Platform.sh.

-You can now run your application locally, assuming it is configured to read its configuration from the Platform.sh environment variables.
+You can now run your application locally, assuming it's configured to read its configuration from the Platform.sh environment variables.

 Note that other Platform.sh environment configuration such as the routes or application secret value still aren't available.
 Also be aware that the environment variable exists only in your current shell.